kelvinkoon/Cryptopals/README.md

 Solutions are written in Python3.

 ### Dependencies
 Full list of dependencies can be found in `requirements.txt`.
-Dependencies can be installed (preferably with a virtual environment) done through `pip install -r requirements.txt`.
+Dependencies can be installed (preferably with a virtual environment) through `pip install -r requirements.txt`.